Concordium/concordium-browser-wallet/packages/browser-wallet-api-helpers/README.md

 await provider.addCIS2Tokens('2za2yAXbFiaB151oYqTteZfqiBzibHXizwjNbpdU8hodq9SfEk', ['AA', 'BB'], '1399', '0');
 ```

+// TODO Remove this (because the function is deprecated)

 ### Prove ID statement

 It is possible to request a proof for a given ID statement on a specific account.
 The function takes 3 arguments.
 The statement to be proved, a challenge to ensure that the proof was not generated for a different context, and the account that should prove that statement.